eclipse-rdf4j/rdf4j/site/content/documentation/programming/federation/index.md

 The full code is also available as source in the "demos" package of the test source folder.

-Instead of defining the federation via code, it is also possible to use [[data configurations|FedX-Data-Configuration]].
-See also [[FedX-In-Java|FedX in Java]] for more examples.
+Instead of defining the federation via code, it is also possible to use data configurations.
+See the following sections for further examples.